 By road it would take over an hour and in many rural areas intensive care paramedics are not available.
 Thanks to the Air Rescue crew Jazmin was at Christchurch Hospital 20 minutes later.
 This saved her life.

 “I was on my back and taking in a lot of water.
 I was just telling myself ‘hang on in there’ and hoping like hell that help was going to come.”

-It took precision and judgment only gained through experience and extensive training to access Don and winch him up to safety, Don was exhausted and could not get into the chopper so Rick held onto him on the skids until they could land safely.
-By this stage Don had respiratory failure and hypothermia, they landed the helicopter nearby so the ambulance crew could get him out of his wet clothes.
+It took precision and judgment only gained through experience and extensive training to access Don and winch him up to safety.
+Don was exhausted and could not get into the chopper.
+Rick held onto him on the skids until they could land safely.
+By this stage, Don had respiratory failure and hypothermia.
+They landed the helicopter nearby so the ambulance crew could get him out of his wet clothes.

 Helen suffered fractured vertebrae, fractured femur and fingers, massive bruising and had 20 staples put in the back of her head.
 It had been a long and challenging recovery but the swift action of Air Rescue means she has recovered well after her experience in a critical motor vehicle accident.

 “I don’t take anything for granted – every day with my husband Mike and kids Jack and Sarah is a bonus.”